grahamcarman/docs/learn/airflow-params.md

 This guide covers:

 - How to pass params to a DAG at runtime.
-- How to define DAG-level param defaults which are rendered in the **Trigger DAG w/config** UI.
+- How to define DAG-level param defaults which are rendered in the **Trigger DAG** UI.
 - How to access params in an Airflow task.
 - The hierarchy of params in Airflow.